The Problem

 is spent disposing of plastic via landfills annually in the U.S. alone.

-We recycle waste plastic into reusable products, that are otherwise destined for landfill.
+We recycle waste plastic into reusable products, that are otherwise destined to go to landfills.

 - We use advanced technology to upcycle plastic waste that is otherwise destined for landfill or incineration.